hyx0329/freecad-nix-shell/README.md

 1. Install `nix`.
 Follow the instruction of your distro.
 Or you can follow [the instructions by nix official](https://nixos.org/download/).
     - For Arch users, simply `pacman -Sy nix`, and enable `nix-daemon` service.
 1. Change working directory to here, the repository.
 1. Open a new shell with `nix-shell freecad-cfd.nix`.
 Packages are built in this step.
+This is the way to launch an interactive shell, and normally the packages are built only once.
 1. In the new shell, install `CfdOF` plugin by executing the script `install-mod-cfdof.sh`
     - this script pins the module's git revision, making it reproducible
-1. In console, run `freecad -t TestCfdOF`, and it will test the environment.
+1. (Optional) In console, run `freecad -t TestCfdOF`, and it will test the workbench.
 1. In console, run `freecad`, and enjoy your journey.
+1. (Optional) To further test the environment, you need to load a demo from CfdOF, and run the calculation.
+    - In some cases, testing a single demo cannot ensure everything works.
-1. Later you don't need to run the steps above again, just change directory here and execute `start-cfd.sh`.
+1. Later you don't need to run the steps above again if you want to launch FreeCAD directly, just change directory here and execute `start-cfd.sh`.
+The script will pass the arguments to FreeCAD.
 1. User data will be saved in `freecad-state`.

 ## How it works

 - FreeCAD version is pinned with `nixpkgs` release.
     - Config path is changed with environment variables.
-    - NEVER hard code ANY path in FreeCAD settings.
+        - Warning: NEVER hard code ANY path in FreeCAD settings.
 - OpenFOAM and related components which are not maintained in `nixpkgs` are built through local package definitions.
     - Versions are pinned by pinning source code version.
     - `cfmesh-cfdof` and `hisa` don't have versioned source code, and their code packages are relatively small, so the code packages are bundled.